 1. Skip-the Line Eiffel Tower Tour… Don't waste your precious time in Paris standing in line

-2. Dine on the Eiffel Tower at Madame Brasserie… Reserve a table for dinner or lunch
+2. Dinner on the Eiffel Tower at Madame Brasserie… Reserve a table for a stunning view

 You can choose to simply make your way over to the Eiffel Tower, mill around, stand in lines, and hope to get to the top.
 OR you can sign up for a skip-the-line guided tour that avoids the very long queues.
 We'll say it again — the best way to get up to the top of the tower is by booking a skip-the-line tour.
 That's how we do it, and there's nothing better than the feeling you get when your guide walks you to the front to the priority-access line and you catch the next elevator.

 The Eiffel Tower has three observation levels.
-Level One, at about 200 feet above the ground, is where you'll find restaurant 58 Tour Eiffel and perhaps even a skating rink in the winter.
+Level One, at about 200 feet above the ground, is where you'll find plenty of observation decks as well as Madame Brasserie.
+Michelin-star chef Thierry Marx's new restaurant.
 Level Two is up around 400 feet and for many visitors is the main viewing platform.
-There is where you go to eat at the brand-new Le Jules Verne Michelin-starred restaurant.
+There is where you go to dine at the Michelin-starred Le Jules Verne.

 If you choose, and if you're sportif, instead of using the elevator you can walk up to Level Two — if you don't mind the nearly 700 steps.
 (We've done the climb and can say that it is… invigorating!)